 All children in St Edward’s CE Primary School, including those with Special Educational Needs or Disability (SEND) receive a broad and balanced curriculum, relevant to the needs of the individual.

-By raising the aspirations of and expectations for all pupils with SEND, St Edward’s Primary School provide a focus on outcomes for children and young people with special educational needs and disability.
+By raising the aspirations and expectations for all of our children, St Edward’s Primary School provide a focus on outcomes for children and young people with special educational needs and disability.

 Access to the curriculum is therefore facilitated by whatever means necessary to ensure that success is achieved.

 Mrs Kate Varley is our Special Educational Needs and Disability Co-ordinator (SENDCo).
 She is responsible for the management of provision and support for identified pupils with SEND.
 She also guides and supports teachers and teaching assistants to enable them to provide appropriate assessment and focused provision for children in their class with SEND.

 Mrs Varley can be contacted via email at firstname.lastname@example.org or by ringing the school directly on 01743 718462.

 You can access all Local Authority’s information, provision and details via Shropshire’s Local Offer Website:

 The Shropshire Local Offer brings together information about the help and support available for children and young people with special educational needs and/or disabilities (SEND) and their families in Shropshire.

 At St Edward's we aim to work in partnership with all parents to ensure that the best possible provision is put in place for all pupils.
 Class teachers are available at the beginning and end of each day by appointment.

 Parents are consulted with regularly throughout their child’s education and their views and/or wishes are recognised and if appropriate and wherever possible acted upon.